zhenmie365/LiGeCounterAttack/study/git/README.md

 <li>
     5.git checkout -b newBranchName<br>
     equal to two commands: #:git branch newBranchName; git checkout newBranchName.<br>
-    this command is to create new branch,and what is modified after this command is commit/push on this branch.<br>
+    this command is to create new branch in local repo, and what is modified after this command is commit/push on this branch.<br>
     If there isn't this branch in remote repo, a "fatal' hint will come out to tell you set the remote as upstream,use <br>
     # git push --set-upstream origin testBranch <br>
 </li>